Causality - Complexity - Consistency: Can Space-Time Be Based on Logic and Computation?: Complexity as Randomness 2: Non-Locality

 {\em i.e.}, the two expressions vanish simultaneously.
 We show that, in fact, they both {\em fail to be of order\/} $o(n)$.
 In order to see this, assume $K(x\, |\, a)\approx 0$ and $K(y\, |\, b)\approx 0$.
 Hence, there exist programs $P_n$ and $Q_n$ (both of length $o(n)$) for functions $f_n$ and $g_n$ with

 For fixed (families of) functions $f_n$ and $g_n$, asymptotically how many $(a_n,b_n)$ can at most exist that satisfy~\eqref{fgnl}?
-The question boils down to a {\em parallel-repetition\/} analysis of the {\em PR game\/}: A result by Raz~\cite{raz} implies that the number is of order $(2-\Theta(1))^{2n}$.
+The question boils down to a {\em parallel-repetition\/} analysis of the {\em PR game\/}: A result by Raz~\cite{raz} states that when a game which cannot be won with certainty is repeated in parallel, then the success probability for all runs toghether is exponentially (in the number of repetitions) decreasing; this implies in our case that the number in question is of order $(2-\Theta(1))^{2n}$.
 Therefore, the two programs $P_n$ and $Q_n$ together with the index, of length

 of the correct pair $(a,b)$ within the list of length $(2-\Theta(1))^{2n}$ lead to a program, generating $(a,b)$, that has length

 in contradiction to the assumption of incompressibility of $(a,b)$.

 \